kostassolo/multifp-artifacts/README.md

-# Harnessing Multiplicity: Granular Browser Extension Fingerprinting through User Configurations - Artifacts Page
+# Harnessing Multiplicity - Artifacts Page

 This is the artifacts page for the ACSAC submission titled "Harnessing Multiplicity: Granular Browser Extension Fingerprinting through User Configurations."